FACTBOX-Samsung C&T shareholders for and against Cheil Industries offer

 Aberdeen Asset Investments^ 0.07 pct

-# The National Pension Service has not declared its intention but local media reports have said it decided on Friday to support the deal. ^ Criticised deal but has not announced voting plan * Teacher Retirement System of Texas figure as of June 30, 2015, Florida State Board of Administration figure is as of Dec.
-31, 2014, California State Teachers' Retirement System figure is as of June 30, 2014

-Source: Regulatory filings, investor disclosures, Thomson Reuters data (Reporting by Se Young Lee; Editing by Tony Munroe and Biju Dwarakanath)
+Source: Regulatory filings, Thomson Reuters (Reporting by Se Young Lee; Editing by Tony Munroe and Sunil Nair)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan